Study in New Zealand for Indian Students 2026 – Complete Guide | Guide to Heights

 Scholarships for Indian Students in New Zealand

-New Zealand offers a range of government and university scholarships specifically available to Indian students.
-G2H helps you identify and apply for every scholarship you're eligible for.
+New Zealand offers substantial scholarships for Indian students at both government and university level.
+Guide to Heights helps you identify and apply for every scholarship you're eligible for — completely free.
+View all international scholarships ↗

 Manaaki New Zealand Scholarships

-Fully-funded scholarships from the New Zealand government for students from eligible developing countries, covering tuition, living costs, and return airfare.
-Highly competitive and prestigious.
+Fully-funded NZ government scholarships for students from eligible developing countries (India eligible).
+Covers tuition, living allowance, and return airfare.
+Highly prestigious and competitive.

 Government Scholarship